marouni/marouni.github.io/_posts/2014-04-27-hive-indexes.markdown

 /apps/hive/warehouse/tab1/input:11534336+218655
 InputFormatClass: org.apache.hadoop.mapred.TextInputFormat
 ```
-The log shows that all of the 12 blocks were read by the Map-only job.
+The logs show that all of the 12 blocks were read by the Map-only job.
 Notice the _1048576_ which was our block size.

 ## Index setup